Nikon 17-35mm f/2.8

 In 2006 Nikon changed the wording a bit on the bottom of the barrel, shortening "Silent Wave Motor" to "SWM" and adding "Aspherical" and the 10-year rotating trash cycle symbol.
 It also lost 0.5 oz (15g) of weight.

-Nikon made a pretty good 18-35mm f/3.5-4.5 for use on regular film cameras.
+Nikon also made a pretty good and lightweight 18-35mm f/3.5-4.5 for use on regular film cameras.
 It's much lighter than any of these pro lenses.

 Bottom Printing, 2008.
 2001 version read "Silent Wave Motor ED IF ø77."